Find a Zoom BFX-708 on Ebay

 Unlike the GFX-707, the BFX-708 comes loaded with ready-to-go patches.
 It's quite possible that you may never do any meaningful patch editing.
 However, should you wish to, you can edit any existing patch and save it as a new User Patch.
-The User Manual includes relatively easy to follow instructions for creating and saving patches.
+The User Manual includes 'relatively' (I've been told it's a matter of opinion) easy to follow instructions for creating and saving patches.
 As with all things, it gets easier once you have done it a few times.

 So the BFX-708 is relatively simple to use, particularly if you have arranged your patches wisely.
 The difficulty with most multi-effects units is that you can't apply/remove individual effects 'on the fly' as you can with a Pedal Board that contains discrete effects units (unless you have something like the Zoom G9.2tt or similar).
 This means that you really need to organise your patches carefully for live performing.